-In the event we have a concentration of tenants the in a particular industry, our operating results and ability to make distributions may be adversely affected by adverse developments in those industries and we will be subject to a greater risk to the extent that our tenants are not diversified by industry.
-As of May 31, 2022, we have two tenants that occupy more than ten percent of the real property we own interests in: Apple Inc., or "Apple", and Mars Petcare, U.S. Inc., or "Mars Petcare US".
-Apple is an American multinational technology company that specializes in consumer electronics, software and online services headquartered in Cupertino, California.
-Mars Petcare US is the domestic segment of Mars, Incorporated's global pet care business.
+In the event we have a concentration of tenants in a particular industry, our operating results and ability to make distributions may be adversely affected by adverse developments in those industries and we will be subject to a greater risk to the extent that our tenants are not diversified by industry.
+As of December 31, 2023, two tenants each occupy more than ten percent by square footage of the real property the Company owns interest in: Comenity Servicing, LLC, a subsidiary of Bread Financial that is based in Columbus, OH and provides customer service, billing, and collection services related to credit card receivables; and Mars Petcare US, Inc., the domestic segment of Mars, Incorporated's (S&P: A+ rated, Moody's: A1 rated) global pet care business.